YubiKey vs. TOTP Apps: Best 2FA in 2026

 4. Because both sides know the secret and the time, they independently generate the same code.

 Popular TOTP apps include Google Authenticator, Authy, Microsoft Authenticator, and Raivo OTP (for Apple devices).
-For a detailed comparison, see our guide to the best authenticator apps.
+If you are weighing YubiKey vs. Google Authenticator specifically, the choice comes down to the same trade-offs we cover below – phishing resistance versus convenience.
+For a detailed comparison of TOTP apps, see our guide to the best authenticator apps and our breakdown of Google Authenticator vs. built-in platform options.

 The shared secret is the critical element.
 Anyone who possesses the secret can generate valid codes.
 This means the secret must be protected both at rest (on your device) and during the initial exchange.